Sauteed Broccoli with Feta

 Broccoli with Feta

-Variations and Substitutions for Broccoli with Feta
+Variations and Substitutions for Sauteed Broccoli with Feta

-2. Dill is optional but really underrated and delicious, we use dill in everything in Bulgaria and it’s absolutely a must for me.
+2. Dill is optional but really underrated and delicious.
+We use dill in everything in Bulgaria and it’s absolutely a must for me.
 You could use 🌿 parsley or oregano instead.

 3. If you don’t like 🥦 broccoli you can certainly make this recipe with cauliflower, or use the same method to saute asparagus, 🫛 snap peas, or green beans.